Is your emotional junk causing bad decisions or regrettable behaviour?

 Emotions are Powerful

 In summary, emotions are a very powerful part of our lives.
 They’re what we use to persuade people to do the things that we want.
 They’re the things that keep us out of trouble in dangerous situations.
-But when it comes back to leadership, we need to use them as a strategic tool and not have them bring out the worst in us.
+But when it comes to leadership, managing emotions and using them as a strategic tool is important so we don’t have them bring out the worst in us.